Understanding Logistic Regression

 In Multinomial Logistic Regression, the output variable can have more than two possible discrete outputs.
 Consider the Digit Dataset.
 Here, the output variable is the digit value which can take values out of (0, 12, 3, 4, 5, 6, 7, 8, 9).

 Given below is the implementation of Multinomial Logistic Regression using scikit-learn to make predictions on digit datasets.

 At last, here are some points about Logistic regression to ponder upon:

-- Does NOT assume a linear relationship between the dependent variable and the independent variables, but it does assume linear relationship between the logit of the explanatory variables and the response.
+- Does NOT assume a linear relationship between the dependent variable and the independent variables, but it does assume a linear relationship between the logit of the explanatory variables and the response.

 - Independent variables can be even the power terms or some other nonlinear transformations of the original independent variables.

-- The dependent variable does NOT need to be normally distributed, but it typically assumes a distribution from an exponential family (e.g. binomial, Poisson, multinomial, normal,…); binary logistic regression assume binomial distribution of the response.
+- The dependent variable does NOT need to be normally distributed, but it typically assumes a distribution from an exponential family (e.g. binomial, Poisson, multinomial, normal,…); binary logistic regression assumes binomial distribution of the response.